 It is the third oldest living thing on Earth and is commonly known as Hurungna Oak.
 When first discovered, Jurupak Oak had around 70 clusters of stems and was spread at about 2.5 kilometers (1.55 miles).
 It was about one meter (3.2 feet) in height.

 Jurupa Oak is sacred to native California culture.
-Due to the extensive residential and commercial development, Jurupa Oak is at a continuous threat of extinction.
+Due to the extensive residential and commercial development, Jurupa Oak has continuously threatened extinction.

-One of the most surprising facts about Jurupa Oak is that although it prefers wet and mountainous locations, it has been flourishing at a lower altitude with a drier climate.
+One of the most surprising facts about Jurupa Oak is that although it prefers wet and mountainous locations, it has flourished at a lower altitude with a drier climate.
 The exact location of this ancient tree has been kept a secret to protect it from souvenir hunters.

 6. The Senator

-The Senator was entirely ruined by a 2012 fire, started by an individual who left a burning cigarette inside the tree.
-And in the year 2013, Authorities permitted several artists to make flutes, vases, pens, and other sculptures from the remains of the Senator.
+The Senator was ruined by a 2012 fire, started by an individual who left a burning cigarette inside the tree.
+And in 2013, Authorities permitted several artists to make flutes, vases, pens, and other sculptures from the remains of the Senator.

 7. Gran Abuelo

-In 1993, researchers were able to estimate the age of the tree through the growth ring technique.
+In 1993, researchers estimated the tree’s age through the growth ring technique.
 At that time, researchers found the estimated age of the tree to be 3,622.
-The Gran Abuelo is thought to have germinated around 1,500 BCE, based on this discovery.
+Based on this discovery, the Gran Abuelo is thought to have germinated around 1,500 BCE.